Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 The service owner would have to contact support.
 By the end of the year a function where the service owner themselves can do this will be made available.

-## Module 4 - Comprhension check: Collection of work information
+## Module 4 - Comprehension check: Collection of work information

 ### What is the difference between static and dynamic options?